-Aging heat treatment is to heat the parts with temperature of 550 ~ 650 ℃ to carry out stress annealing.
-This method is time-saving than the natural aging and with high efficiency, but generally the factories do not have the processing condition, outsourcing processing will increase the transportation costs, so it is generally not been adopted.
+Aging heat treatment is to heat the parts with the temperature of 550 ~ 650 ℃ to carry out stress annealing.
+This method is time-saving than the natural aging and with high efficiency, but generally, the factories do not have the processing condition, outsourcing processing will increase the transportation costs, so it is generally not been adopted.

-Vibration aging is commonly used method to eliminate the residual internal stress for engineering materials, which is through the vibration to reduce the plastic deformation of components caused by internal residual stresses, so as to achieve the purpose of eliminating stress.
+Vibration aging is commonly used the method to eliminate the residual internal stress for engineering materials, which is through the vibration to reduce the plastic deformation of components caused by internal residual stresses, so as to achieve the purpose of eliminating stress.

-The working principle is to place a motor system with eccentric block (vibrator) on artifacts, and bearing components with elastic objects such as rubber pad, starting motor by controller and adjust the speed, to make the artifacts in a state of resonance.
+The working principle is to place a motor system with eccentric block (vibrator) on artifacts, and bearing components with elastic objects such as rubber pad, starting the motor by the controller and adjust the speed, to make the artifacts in a state of resonance.

 The vibration treatment of 20 ~ 30min can achieve the aim of adjusting the internal stress, and the general accumulative vibration time should not exceed 40min.

-This method has low requirement and simple operation for processing site, which is adopted by most factories.
+This method has a low requirement and simple operation for processing site, which is adopted by most factories.

 The structure and appearance of the parts are not changed due to the influence of the external environment, so the stability of the parts is guaranteed.

-In conclusion, welding deformation is unavoidable in stainless steel welding, and it has certain influence on the machining and actual use of stainless steel components.
+In conclusion, welding deformation is unavoidable in stainless steel welding, and it has a certain influence on the machining and actual use of stainless steel components.

 In order to avoid these effects, more time should be spent on welding technology, including the welding method, technical parameters, sequence, component positioning and holding, welding post-processing, etc., to control the welding distortion to a minimum.

-In the control of every fabrication process, engineering technical personnel and welding operators must work closely, combine theoretical data with actual situation, set up a reasonable construction scheme and fully control the welding deformation, only in this way, a more perfect product can be produced.
+In the control of every fabrication process, engineering technical personnel and welding operators must work closely, combine theoretical data with the actual situation, set up a reasonable construction scheme and fully control the welding deformation, only in this way, a more perfect product can be produced.